samienr/zola-website/content/blog/designing-a-cpu-01/index.md

 Once I get everything working, I'll try to get this running on an FPGA.

-I'm optimistic I can get this done within four months, but Murphy's Law *is* very much a thing.
+I'm optimistic I can get this done within a few months, but Murphy's Law *is* very much a thing.